 Treatment of Sexual Masochism Disorder

-Sexually masochistic interests do not require treatment unless causing significant impairment or distress.
-For individuals who do experience distress or impairment as a result of their sexual interests, psychotherapy is the most common treatment approach.
+Sexually masochistic interests do not require treatment unless they cause significant impairment or distress.
+For people who do experience distress or impairment as a result of their sexual interests, psychotherapy is the most common treatment approach.
 A therapist certified by the American Association of Sexuality Educators Counselors and Therapists (AASECT) can help assess distressing or harmful behavior, implement safety precautions, and help explore shame or any conflicting emotions.

 Some medications have also been shown to be effective in reducing the compulsive behavior associated with sexual masochism disorder when utilized in conjunction with therapy.